Nodes and terminology¶

 Now that the basics are covered, let’s discuss the large amount of utility nodes available for your canvas!
 Below the member panel, exists the list of all available node types:

-Ctrl-F (Command-F on Mac) allows you to search the list.
+Pressing Ctrl + F (or Cmd + F on macOS) allows you to search the list.

 Any of them can be dragged to the scene.
 Unlike nodes (e.g. dragging a property from the Inspector sets the context to the node being edited automatically), these are added without any ”contextual” information, so this has to be done manually.